WebDev Feed

 13 February 2025 @ 8:00 am - Articles on Smashing Magazine — For Web Designers And Developers

 The goal of content design is to reduce confusion and improve clarity.
 Yet often it’s difficult to pinpoint a problem as user feedback tends to be not specific enough.
 But: we can use a few simple techniques to assess how users understand and perceive content.
 Let’s take a look.
-Part of [Smart Interface Design Patterns](https://smart-interface-design-patterns.com) by yours truly.
+Part of [How To Measure UX & Design Impact](https://measure-ux.com/) by yours truly.

 Time To First Byte: Beyond Server Response Time